-The saliva testing programme restarted at St Anne's from the 28th June.
-However, families are encouraged to also complete LFD tests as well as saliva tests if they wish.
+The saliva testing programme is the recommended way for the St Anne's community to complete regular testing.
+However, families are encouraged to also complete LFD tests as well as, or instead of, saliva tests if they wish.

 Schools are being provided with LFD home-testing kits.
-This is a viable addition to the saliva testing programme.
+This is a viable addition or alternative to the saliva testing programme.

 These tests are administered at home and come with everything that is needed to complete the test.

 The results appear in 30 minutes and parents or students will then need to let NHS and the school know the outcome of the test.